 ” I think it is good for us to push and be out of our comfort zone.”

-CACHO: – This year I’m having a show back home in Paraguay and working on a new concept which I think is much softer and simple.
-But we will see.
-I’m just experimenting.
+CACHO: – This year, I’m having a show back home in Paraguay and working on a new concept which is much softer and simple.
+But we will see, and I’m just experimenting.

-DT 500 ZINE: – Your pieces – body art performances?
-What is the story?
+DT 500 ZINE: – What is the story of your work?

 ” After covering your body with your story, I take pictures of you to later clean you in the shower.
-It’s almost like having an affair, where everything that we did or talk about, goes down the drain.
-Then usually I’ll dress you and you go back to your everyday life.”
+It’s almost like having an affair, where everything we do or talk about goes down the drain.
+Then usually, I’ll dress you, and you go back to your everyday life.”

 Cacho: – I want to be able to keep on doing what I do.
 Oh, and never fly coach again.
-I guess that sums it up.
+That sums it up.

-DT 500 ZINE: – Ha-ha! yeah btw to a fly coach, tell us more about the place you are living today?
+DT 500 ZINE: – The place you are living today?

 CACHO: – My Neighborhood is Williamsburg, BK.
-My home is heaven.
-I have a great light which gives me the feeling I’m outside.
-I like that because I’m a person that doesn’t leave his place so much.
+My home is in heaven.
+I have a great light, which gives me the feeling I’m outside.
+I like that because I’m a person that doesn’t leave this place so much.

-” I do an installation at home every week so I create the environment I want to leave in that week.
-I have my own little world I create according to my mood.
-This is the place I create.”
+” I do an installation at home every week, so I create the environment I want to leave for that week.
+I create my own little world according to my mood, and this is the place I create.”

 CACHO: – I never plan.
 I go with the flow.
 If I get presented with opportunities I like to be part of, I do it; otherwise, I just stay home and create.
-I don’t know if it’s the way to do it, but that’s the only way I know how to work.
+It’s the way to do it, but that’s the only way I know how to work.